- Diseases, Disorders & Conditions

 1) Heavy Lifting.
 This is one thing you should avoid doing as heavy lifting will aggravate your chest area /upper torso which can bring on costochondritis symptoms.

 2) Working in the Garden.
 While light gardening work is allowed, any gardening that involves heavy lifting of rocks, blocks, paving flags, or heavy shrubs/ trees can bring on costochondritis symptoms a few days later.
 Light gardening like planting vegetables or flowers are fine and won't aggravate your costochondritis.
-(Lifting large heavy things in your garden will cause costochondritis symptoms which will last at least 3 days of pain).
+(Lifting large heavy things or digging up and moving large shrubs in your garden will cause costochondritis symptoms which I suffered from for 3 days with the pain).

 3) Moving Furniture.
 This is one thing that many of us do and don't think will have any repercussions.
 While you might not think lifting heavy furniture or bed frames will be an issue, in fact it can cause major issues especially for those who suffer from costochondritis.
 Be sensible and let someone else do the heavy lifting.